trinadas0/pytorch-image-classification/README.md

 ### 2. Run the Script

-You can run the script by executing the following command in your terminal:
+You can run the script by executing this command in your terminal:

 ```bash
 python main.py